vjtc0n/GotitIntern/README.md

 ## Unfinished part
  Sliding effect between GlobalFeed and DetailPost
  - I' ve tried "pure" javascript, but not succeeded.
- - I' ve also did a middleware of react-router-transitions, but it's not working right now, the example could be found here: http://doctolib.github.io/react-router-transitions/#/?_k=oayfnt
+ - I also did a middleware of react-router-transitions, but it's not working right now, the example could be found here: http://doctolib.github.io/react-router-transitions/#/?_k=oayfnt

 ## Found Issues